Be My Baby: Effect on Brian Wilson

 Wilson first heard "Be My Baby" while driving and listening to the radio; he became so enthralled by the song that he felt compelled to pull over to the side of the road and analyze the chorus.
 Wilson immediately concluded that it was the greatest record he had ever heard.
 He bought the single and kept it on his living room jukebox, listening to it whenever the mood struck him.
-Copies of the song were located everywhere inside his home, as well as inside his car and in the studio.
+Copies of the record were located in his car and virtually everywhere inside his home.

-As a response to "Be My Baby", Wilson conceived the song "Don't Worry Baby".
-He originally submitted "Don't Worry Baby" for the Ronettes' consideration, but this motion was halted by Spector, who had a policy against producing records that he himself did not write.
-Spector was aware of Wilson's obsession with "Be My Baby" and later remarked that he would "like to have a nickel for every joint [Brian] smoked" trying to figure out the record's sound.
+Wilson conceived the Beach Boys' 1964 hit "Don't Worry Baby" as an answer song.
+He had originally submitted "Don't Worry Baby" for the Ronettes' consideration, but this motion was halted by Spector, who had a policy against producing records that he himself did not write.
+Spector was aware of Wilson's obsession with "Be My Baby" and joked that he would have enjoyed "a nickel for every joint" Wilson had smoked in an effort to understand the record's sound.